livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

 Calendar object.

 Here *function* specifies the name of the method or field to bind to.
-The function 'new' may be used to call a class constructor. *function* also includes the specification of function signature, according to the [standard rules for forming these](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) when calling the JNI.
+The function `new` may be used to call a class constructor. *function* also includes the specification of function signature, according to the [standard rules for forming these](http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html) when calling the JNI.

 Here *calling* specifies the calling convention which can be one of:

- - instance
+ - `instance`
- - static
+ - `static`
- - nonvirtual
+ - `nonvirtual`

-Instance and nonvirtual calling conventions require instances of the given java class, so the foreign handler declaration will always require a Java object parameter.
+Instance and nonvirtual calling conventions require instances of the given Java class, so the foreign handler declaration will always require a Java object parameter.

 ### Properties